ibm-cloud-docs/messages-for-rabbitmq/learn-security-compliance.md

 ## ISO 27017, ISO 27018
 {: #iso-27017-iso-27018}

-{{site.data.keyword.messages-for-rabbitmq}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services defined in [ISO 27017](https://www.iso.org/standard/43757.html) and [ISO 27018](https://www.iso.org/standard/76559.html).
+{{site.data.keyword.messages-for-rabbitmq}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services that are defined in [ISO 27017](https://www.iso.org/standard/43757.html){: .external} and [ISO 27018](https://www.iso.org/standard/76559.html){: .external}.

 ## General Data Protection Regulation (GDPR)
 {: #-gdpr}